eclipse-xtext/xtext-website/xtext-website/documentation/303_runtime_concepts.md

 ### The Contract {#serialization-contract}

 The contract of serialization says that a model which is saved (serialized) to its textual representation and then loaded (parsed) again yields a new model that is equal to the original model.
 Please be aware that this does *not* imply that loading a textual representation and serializing it back produces identical textual representations.
 However, the serialization algorithm tries to restore as much information as possible.
 That is, if the parsed model was not modified in-memory, the serialized output will usually be equal to the previous input.
 Unfortunately, this cannot be ensured for each and every case.
-A use case where is is hardly possible, is shown in the following example:
+A use case where it is hardly possible, is shown in the following example:

 ```xtext
 MyRule: